NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ??? note "Functions"
     If functions are used as arguments, they can either have one parameter (which is the passed argument as a string) or two parameters (which are the context and the argument).
     They can also be asynchronous or synchronous.
     Also, your typechecker will likely complain about this.
-You can ignore it for `Dis-Snek`.
+You can ignore it for `NAFF`.

 #### Booleans